Oxelösund Municipality: Riksdag

 No boundary changes.
 The Sweden Democrats' numbers were not listed by the SCB agency from 1988 to 1998 due to the party being out of contention for Riksdag entry.

 Demographics

 This is a demographic table based on Oxelösund Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

-Residents include everyone registered as living in the district, regardless of age or citizenship status.
-Valid voters indicate Swedish citizens above the age of 18 who therefore can vote in general elections.
-Left vote and right vote indicate the result between the two major blocs in said district in the 2022 general election.
-Employment indicates the share of people between the ages of 20 and 64 who are working taxpayers.
-Foreign background denotes residents either born abroad or with two parents born outside of Sweden.
-Median income is the received monthly income through either employment, capital gains or social grants for the median adult above 20, also including pensioners in Swedish kronor.
-College graduates indicates any degree accumulated after high school.

 There is a strong income disparity between the four districts on the southern shore and the other three downtown districts.
 In comparison, the wealthier districts would all be among the upper-half earners in the more affluent Nyköping Municipality, while the lower three would be right near the bottom.
-In total there were 12,125 inhabitants with 9,072 Swedish citizen adults eligible to vote.
+In total there were 12,125 inhabitants with 9,072 Swedish citizens of voting age.
 The political demographics were 52.5% for the left bloc and 45.4% for the right bloc.
+Indicators are in percentage points except population totals and income.